Last updated on May 17th, 2020.

 - 1/2 cup grated Parmesan cheese

 - Preheat oven to 400F.
-Boil a large pot of salted water for cooking the pasta.
+Bring a large pot of salted water to boil for cooking the pasta.

 - While the oven is preheating and pasta water is boiling: Peel the butternut squash and cut it into 1.5-2 inch cubes.
 Place in a large baking dish.
 Add 2 garlic cloves.
 Drizzle with 2 tablespoons of olive oil, and season generously with salt and pepper.
 Stir, and make sure the butternut squash is in a single layer on the baking sheet.
 Roast at 400F for 15-20 minutes, or until the butternut squash can be pierced easily with a fork.

 - While the butternut squash is roasting: Cook the pasta to al dente according to the package instructions (about 12-13 minutes for rigatoni - this may vary depending on your brand of pasta).
 Drain the pasta, but reserve 2 cups of cooking water and strain it into a heat-proof container!
 You'll need it for the sauce.
 Return the pasta to the cooking pot and toss with the remaining tablespoon of olive oil.

 - Make the butternut squash sauce: Add the roasted butternut squash to a blender.
 Add the roasted garlic.
 Add 1/2 cup milk and 1/4 cup half and half.
 Process until smooth.